Muhammad-MO/PizzaMenu/README.md

    It also further cements my knowledge of Javascriot CSS and HTML all of which are critical tools in todays web development 7.Styling of React Applications
 7. Renderig lists
+8. React Fragment
+9. Conditional text and classes
+10. Conditional rendering with ternary operators and multiple returns

 This applicaion is currently being buult and this he Readme file will get updated continuously